Narendar14082000/TODO-LIST/Readme.md

 - Completed tasks are differentiated from uncompleted tasks.
 - The application displays the total number of tasks, completed tasks, and uncompleted tasks.

-## Getting Started

-To run the Todo List application, simply open the `index.html` file in your web browser.

 ## Usage

 1. Enter a task in the text box at the top.